ASCOMInitiative/ASCOMLibrary/ASCOM.AstrometryTools/README.md

 # Version History

+***Release 2.0.0-rc.28***
+* Native library calling convention for SOFA and NOVAS changed to CDecl in order to remove an "imbalanced stack" condition when calls return.
+The issue seems
+* to have been handled transparently in Release but was reported in Debug configurations.

 ***Release 2.0.0-rc.23***
 * Initial release after migration of features from the ASCOM.Tools package.
 * Significantly reduced package size by restricting NOVAS Planet ephemeris data to start at the year 2020 rather than 1900